GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 # 6. Shared Build Reporting

-- The shared CMake configure report must enumerate the project-local headers and sources in the same filename/full-path tree mode used for selected Driver modules.
+- The shared CMake configure report must enumerate project-local headers and sources under a dedicated `[Local]` section whose tree starts directly with `Inc/` and `Src/`, using the same filename/full-path mode as selected Driver modules.
 Summary counts distinguish headers, compiled sources, and include directories; an include-directory count must never be labeled as a count of included files.
-- The post-link memory report must present exact bytes, human-readable KiB, used/free/capacity totals, utilization percentages, visual utilization bars, and the `.text`/`.data`/`.bss` storage roles without requiring the raw `arm-none-eabi-size` output to be interpreted manually.
+- The post-link memory report must present exact bytes, human-readable KiB, used/free/capacity totals, utilization percentages, and the GNU Berkeley-size category composition used to derive Flash (`text + data`) and RAM (`data + bss`) consumption.
+Keep this in one compact aligned region table;
+  use exactly one row per region and make every numeric cell self-contained as `bytes (KiB)`.
+Do not split one region across multiple unit rows, print a separate detailed category table, add decorative graphs or duplicated visualizations, or repeat the CMake status prefix on every report line.
+  Prioritize auditable numeric detail.

 ---

 # Preference Log

-- 2026-08-28: Required shared CMake diagnostics to list project-local C/header files alongside selected Driver files, report semantically correct file and include-directory counts, and render a readable Flash/RAM memory summary with free space, utilization bars, and section-storage roles.
+- 2026-08-28: Required shared CMake diagnostics to list project-local C/header files in a dedicated `[Local]` `Inc/`/`Src/` tree alongside selected Driver files, report semantically correct file and include-directory counts, and render one compact aligned Flash/RAM table with free space, utilization percentages, and explicit GNU-size composition formulas, without a separate category table or decorative graphics.
 - 2026-08-28: Required interrupt enable/status macro documentation to state
   the full request condition, already-set behavior, flag set/clear mechanism, repeated-entry consequence, and separate NVIC-delivery requirement on the